 she • her • hers

 Dana is the Co-founder and Chief Executive Officer of World Savvy, a national education nonprofit working to educate and engage youth as responsible global citizens.
 World Savvy supports change agents in K-12 education to create more inclusive, adaptive schools that ensure all young people can develop the skills and dispositions needed to thrive in a more diverse, interconnected world.
 World Savvy programs provide support at three critical levels to deeply integrate global competence into teaching, learning and culture: student engagement, teacher capacity, and school and district leadership support.
-Since 2002 she has led the organization through significant national expansion, reaching nearly 730,000 middle and high school youth and over 5,000 educators across 27 states and 12 countries, from offices based in Minneapolis, San Francisco, and New York.
+Since 2002 she has led the organization through significant national expansion, reaching nearly 750,000 students and more than 6,000 teachers across 38 US states and 28 countries, from offices based in Minneapolis, San Francisco, and New York.

 Dana is an Ashoka Fellow, was named one of The New Leaders Council’s 40 under 40 Progressive American Leaders, and was winner of the Tides Foundation’s Jane Bagley Lehman award for excellence in public advocacy in 2014.
 She is a frequent speaker on global education and social entrepreneurship at high profile convenings nationally and internationally, and World Savvy’s work has been featured on PBS, the The New York Times, Edutopia and a range of local and national media outlets covering education and innovation.

 If you’d like to invite Dana to speak at an upcoming meeting or event, please contact us at firstname.lastname@example.org.